The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 Among the songs he is best known for are Serious Snow (2006) and Ugly (2013).
 His most recent album, Countless (2022), also features Turn Waste Into Treasure (2022) and You Are Not Alone (2022), a duet with Taiwanese crooner Jeff Chang.

 In 2015, Xue appeared on many variety shows and dabbled in acting.
-He took on a main role in the Chinese comedy drama Mother Like Flowers (2015), in which he played a talkative man involved in all sorts of romantic entanglements.
+He took on a main role in the Chinese comedy-drama Mother Like Flowers (2015), in which he played a talkative man involved in all sorts of romantic entanglements.
 In July 2023, he was a celebrity coach on the popular Chinese singing competition Sing!
 China.

 In a 2018 interview, he revealed that he has not written one song he is completely satisfied with, and some of the music which he made in the past was “not good”.
 He said: “I am not gifted like Jay Chou.
 Compared with him, I am very weak.
 I am someone who works hard and slowly gets better.”

-SIGNATURE SONG: Actor (2015)
+Signature song: Actor (2015)

 Linking the idea of acting and performance to a relationship, this well-crafted ballad is about a relationship past its expiry, with the lovers just going through the motions and lyrics such as “How should I play my role to delay the tedious ending?”.

 Actor is his most popular song on Spotify, having been played more than 94 million times.
-In 2015, it topped the Global Chinese Music Top 10 chart.
 At 2022’s U1000 Music Countdown, an annual event by local radio station UFM100.3, the track was listed at No. 55.

-UP NEXT: He spent Christmas in 2023 in Kuala Lumpur, Malaysia, and performed three concerts on Dec 23 to 25 at the Axiata Arena.
+Up next: He spent Christmas in 2023 in Kuala Lumpur, Malaysia, and performed three concerts on Dec 23 to 25 at the Axiata Arena.
 He was suffering from a cold, and said during the shows that he regretted being able to give only 80 per cent to the performances.
 The tour is also scheduled to make stops in cities such as Vancouver and Toronto in Canada and Las Vegas in the United States.

 Jay Chou, 44

-SHOW TIME: When the Taiwanese superstar’s The Invincible World Tour stopped at the National Stadium in 2016, fans grabbed all the 40,000 tickets.
+Show time: When the Taiwanese superstar’s The Invincible World Tour stopped at the National Stadium in 2016, fans grabbed all the 40,000 tickets.
 On the tour’s second leg in 2018 at the same venue, another 40,000 tickets were snapped up in a few hours.
 He also played at Singapore’s largest concert venue for the second leg of his Opus World Tour in 2014, and his Carnival World Tour in 2020 and 2022.

-SIGNATURE SONG: Love Confession (2016)
+Signature song: Love Confession (2016)

 One of Chou’s most charming tracks, the R&B number paints romantic scenes of having coffee beside Paris’ Seine river and leaves falling on the Champs-Elysees avenue.
 During live shows, the song typically prompts concertgoers to use their smartphone lights to create a sea of stars.
 It was nominated for Song Of The Year at 2017’s Golden Melody Awards, but lost to Simon Says by Taiwanese rock band No Party For Cao Dong.
 Love Confession is Chou’s most successful song on Spotify, and has been played more than 108 million times.

-UP NEXT: Previously with Alfa Music from 1999 to 2007, he founded his own record label and artist management agency, JVR Music, in 2007.
+Up next: Previously with Alfa Music from 1999 to 2007, he founded his own record label and artist management agency, JVR Music, in 2007.
 He joined the Universal Music family on Dec 6, 2023, when he entered into a strategic partnership with Universal Music Greater China, a division of Universal Music Group.
 The agreement secured global distribution rights for Chou’s extensive music catalogue and future projects, and supports rising talent from JVR Music.

 In December, luxury fashion house Dior made Chou its new global ambassador, the first time it presented a Mandopop artiste as ambassador for its brand worldwide.